 The key challenge for Council is how we can do this in the most cost-effective way for the community.
-Because we no longer have a dedicated solid waste officer and no plans to employ one, we must look at other ways to meet our goals for waste management and minimisation.
+Because we no longer have a dedicated solid waste officer, we must look at other ways to meet our goals for waste management and minimisation.